-Released more than three years ago, the LulzBot Mini balanced a price that made it attractive to home users with a flexibility to print in multiple materials.
+Released more than half-a-decade ago, the LulzBot Mini balanced a price that made it attractive to home users with a flexibility to print in multiple materials.
 The Mini hit the sweet spot for those who are serious about 3D printing, making it our favorite midrange 3D printer for a long time

 The LulzBot Mini 2 ticks those same boxes, only better, offering a lot of under-the-hood upgrades, such as support for flexible printing materials and faster printing.
 It's among the best 3D printers we've tested.

 LulzBot Mini 2 review: Price and availability

 The LulzBot Mini 2 cost around $1,500 when it debuted in 2018.
 These days, the price is a bit higher at most retailers, as supplies of the printer have dwindled.
 However, Dynamism (opens in new tab) still offers the LulzBot Mini 2 for $1,495.

 The Mini 2 shares the same spare, industrial look as LulzBot's original Mini, putting the focus on printing rather than aesthetics.
 Not that it's an ugly printer: The anodized aluminum frame and 3D-printed parts give the Mini 2 a clean, functional look.